Choosing an avian vet

 • The avian vet may have to overnight lab tests to specialty exotic pet labs, which. are more expensive

 Plan on spending around $100 USD for an annual wellness exam.
-More if your vet needs to run labs Prevention may be the best money you spend on your bird.
+More if your vet needs to run labs.
+Preventative wellness checks may be the best money you spend on your bird.
 Diagnosing and treating an existing illness is more costly.

 Avian veterinarians

 Most general veterinarian training programs focus on treating mammals whose body structures and systems are a lot like ours.
 A bird's body could not be any more different than a mammals.
-As I mentioned above, a bird's body is designed to support flight, to live in large flocks, and to procreate.
+A bird's body is designed to support flight, to live in large flocks, and to procreate.
+Every system in their body is unique.

 You probably get the drift!
 Our exotic birds need a specialized vet who knows their body systems inside and out.
-Becoming a certified avian vet is a lot of work!
-To get certified as an avian, they have to jump through a lot of hoops:
+General veterinarians don't get this type of training.

 You can find a certified avian vet near you by logging on to AAV.org - the Association of Avian Veterinarians.
 Beware, you may have to read each individual's profile to locate those who see pet birds as opposed to those that work in research, zoo’s, or the poultry business.